 This report evaluates Thailand’s options for power generation, transport development, thermal and bioenergy use, and identifies the key challenges in scaling up renewables.

-Battery electricity storage is a key technology in the world’s transition to a sustainable energy system.
 This study shows that battery electricity storage systems offer enormous deployment and cost-reduction potential.
-By 2030, total installed costs could fall between 50% and 60% (and battery cell costs by even more), driven by optimisation of manufacturing...
+By 2030, total installed costs could fall between 50% and 60% (and battery cell costs by even more), driven by optimisation of manufacturing facilities, combined with better combinations and reduced use of materials.